ktrieu/new-website/blog/protected/bootloader/part-1.md

 (repeat 8 million times)
 ```

 We’ve had an oversight: we told Rust there’s no standard library, but never provided anything to replace it.
 Some parts we can’t replace - file I/O, for example, requires OS support and so we can’t replicate it here.
 But that error is complaining about `Ok()` which is kind of universal, right?
-The platonic idea of being OK.
+The platonic idea of being OK requires no OS support.
 Can we tell Rust we only want those parts?

 We can, it turns out.
 For that, we need to jump back into that `.cargo/config.toml` file and add this: